ejparnell/intro-to-mongodb/README.md

 true
 ```

-- `acknowledged: true` - This lets us know that the JavaScript file was loaded with no errors.
+- `acknowledged: true` - This tells us the JavaScript file was loaded without errors.
 This does not mean our update was successful; it just means the file has no errors.
 - `insertedId: null` - In some cases, not this one, we can query the collection to see if there is something to update; if not, we can add a new document with the field/value pairs we want to edit.
-If this is the case, we will create new documents and get back the number of new documents created here.
+If this is the case, we will create new documents and return the number of new ones made here.
 By default, this option is set to false.
 Expect this key/value pair to be `null` unless you are coding to have this functionality.
 - `matchedCount: 1` - The document we found with the filter we passed in.
 - `modifiedCount: 1` - This returns the count of how many documents were modified in the last command.
 Since, in this example, we are modifying an existing field/value pair, we get back a `modifiedCount` value.
 - `upsertedCount: 0` - To upsert a document, we must update and insert it simultaneously. (inSERT + UPdate = upsert). `0` here because we did not upsert.